wemake-services/wemake-python-styleguide/README.md

 # wemake-python-styleguide

-Wellcome to the most opinionated linter ever.
+Welcome to the most opinionated linter ever.

 ## Project status